SwayLtd/Sway-App/README.md

 # Sway Events

 ## Project Description
-Sway Events is a multi-platform event management application that helps users discover, organize, and manage events effortlessly.
+Sway Events is a mobile event management application that helps users discover, organize, and manage events effortlessly.
 Sway Events aims to provide a seamless and intuitive experience for both event attendees and organizers.

 ## Screenshots
 Coming soon